lgjor/JavaBasicReview/readme.md

 - Rounding down a halved float value to an integer
 - Sequential conversions

+## Strings

+- Check burgs
+- Comparing Strings Ignoring white spaces
+- Creating a personilized greeting
+- Extracting a specific character from a greeting message
+- Finding the longest word in a sentence
+- Replacing with b
+- The battle for mathematics

 ## Arrays

 - Check if An arrays contains two numbers